-They include workshop activities, publications, case studies and other materials, much of it developed in collaboration with our academic partners.
+Our resource collection includes workshop activities, publications, case studies, and other materials, much of it developed in collaboration with our academic partners.
 We intend for the content to grow and evolve in response to your feedback.

-Interactive resources for professional development - designed to encourage discussion, clarification and reflection within the context of a circular economy.
+Interactive resources for curriculum development - designed to encourage discussion, clarification, and reflection within the context of a circular economy.

 Co-created by the Ellen MacArthur Foundation and IDEO, the guide introduces users to circular economy concepts and circular design thinking techniques.
 It is centred around 24 methods, as well as interviews with designers, worksheets, illustrative circular innovation case studies, and links for helpful technical tools.